raspberrypilearning/talk-like-a-pirate/worksheet.md

 A regular expression is a way of specifying a particular sequence of characters to look for in a piece of text.

 - The characters we are searching for are put between the slashes `/`, so in this case we are just searching for the word `/hello/`.
-- The `g` after the second slash means *global* - we are telling the code to replace the word `hello` with `ahoy` __every time it is found__.
+- The `g` after the second slash means **global**: we are telling the code to replace the word `hello` with `ahoy` **every time it is found**.
 If we did not put a `g` here, only the first `hello` found would be replaced.
-- The `i` means *case insensitive* - we are telling the code that we don't mind if it finds `Hello` or `HELLO` or even `hELlo'` - all of these will match and replaced with `ahoy`.
+- The `i` means **case insensitive**: we are telling the code that we don't mind if it finds `Hello` or `HELLO` or even `hELlo'`.
+All of these will match and will be replaced with `ahoy`.

-Regular expressions are extremely powerful because not only can they match exact sequences of characters like `hello`, they can also be used to match patterns of characters.
-There is a [good guide on how to create a regex](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions), but we explain here some examples that you could use in your pirate text generator to get you started:
+Regular expressions are extremely powerful: not only can they match exact sequences of characters like `hello`, they can also be used to match patterns of characters.
+There is a good [guide on how to create a regex](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions), but we wil explain some examples that you could use in your pirate text generator to get you started:

 1. You could use the regex character `^` (shift+6 on many keyboards) which means "the start of the text".
 This code will insert the line `"Arr, me hearties. "` at the start of anything you type!
   ```JavaScript